Kiester City Government

 Kiester has enjoyed a progressive community status throughout its lifetime, maintaining a strong business base and enjoying unending support from its residents.
 Progressive city fathers worked hard to plan a complete curb and gutter system, paved streets, built a sanitary sewer system and an upgraded water system during mid-century.
 With that infrastructure in place, new projects became the focus.

 A city-sponsored renewal project on Main Street in the 1990′s brought a newly-constructed retail complex to town, including a grocery store unrivaled in a community of Kiester’s size and comparable to markets found in larger cities.
-That progress shows its face today in Kiester Clinic-Mayo Health Systems, located in a building owned by the city, which provides a health facility connected to the Mayo Clinic.

 The cooperative, progressive spirit continues to make history in the Kiester Hills.
 Like the rolling hills, the community has found itself looking uphill at times and enjoying a downhill coast during others.
 But the ride, like the hills, continue to be a source of pride and enjoyment